Weitnau: History

 Around 1200–800 BCE, Illyrians from the east and Veneti from the west started settling in the Allgäu.
 Argen is an Illyrian name and probably means "forest stream".
 In 90 CE, the Roman road from Cambodunum (Kempten) to Brigantium (Bregenz) led through the Wengen valley, where a Roman milestone was found in 1500.
 It is believed that Weitnau was mentioned for the first time in 726 as "Witunavia".
 It is certain that in 1250 Weitnau was mentioned as "Witenove".

 Until 1805 Weitnau belonged to the Austrian House of Bregenz-Hohenegg.
 As early as the 13th century, Weitnau was an administrative center, the legal domicile of the House of Bregenz-Hohenegg and enjoyed the right to hold a market.
 In 1760, the last execution took place when a certain Lukas Bentele a "petty thief and idler" was decapitated by executioner Jakob Räß.

 In 1805 it was ceded to Bavaria under the peace treaties of Brünn and Pressburg.

 World War II took a heavy toll of lives, several dozen young men from the municipality fell on the frontlines in the West and particularly the East.
 Towards the end of the war, in April 1945, Weitnau was occupied first by French then by Moroccan troops, the French/Moroccans left in July of the same year, and American troops took over occupation duties in Weitnau.

 Rechtis-Hellengerst, then only a rural community, voluntarily joined the municipality of Weitnau in 1963, in 1973 the municipality of Wengen was incorporated into the municipality of Weitnau when a regional reorganization of municipalities in Bavaria took place.
 Weitnau has been recognized as a climatic health resort since December 2005.

 Population Development

 Weitnau's population has increased considerably since it reached a low in 1987 when only 3.873 citizens were counted.
 In 2005, 5.209 citizens were registered.
 Sustainable development of attractive new building grounds should guarantee a moderate increase of the population.

 Economy

 A number of small and medium-sized companies are located within the community area.
 Metal- and plastics-processing companies are to be found as well as a larger number of trades.
 According to the community's website, 373 companies are registered currently; there are 49 workshops, 18 companies in the catering trade, a number of retailers and 17 industrial companies.

 A new industrial estate is currently being developed to the west of Weitnau offering opportunities for a number of new businesses.
-A superstore and a drinks cash-and-carry are to be opened there by the end of 2008.
 Furthermore, there are 145 farms cultivating some 34 square kilometres of agricultural land and 28 square kilometres of woodland in the municipality.